reedmayhew18/qoi-py/README.md

 ## 💅 The Glow Up (Features)

 This isn't your average "for loop" implementation.
-We optimized her to within an inch of her interpreter's life.
+We optimized her so aggressively that she almost forgot she was an interpreted language.

 - ✅ **Full QOI Spec Compliance**: She follows the rules, mostly.
 - ✅ **Zero Heavy Dependencies**: We kicked `numpy` out of the house.
 We don't need her drama.
 It's just Python and `Pillow` for file I/O.